iyervarsha12/operatingsystem/README.md

 # operatingsystem
 Made my own operating system with a FIFO scheduler.
 It has support for interrupts with the IDT set up, Self-Preemption with Stacks, and timed pre-emption.
 This was done as a part of CS552 (Introduction to operating systems) with my partner, Timothy Borunov.
+It also finds usable memory in the system.
+The GDT, IDT and PIT setup is done in boot.s. init.c has the code to find usable memory, create different threads, etc.

 # HOW TO RUN